Our message to MPs

 As a Member of Parliament, you have a crucial role to play in protecting disabled people’s lives and supporting our ability to live dignified and independent lives.

-We are afraid, because the Terminally Ill Adults (End of Life) Bill threatens our autonomy and our options.
+We are afraid that the Terminally Ill Adults (End of Life) Bill lacks appropriate safeguards and threatens the most vulnerable in our society, our autonomy, and our options.

 Why You Must Vote Down the Terminally Ill Adults (End of Life) Bill

-This Bill is unsafe.
-Scrutiny has only exposed its dangers, not fixed them.
+This Bill is not safe.
+Scrutiny has only revealed its dangers, not resolved them.

 Scrutiny Has Proven Disabled People’s Fears Right